isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

- Double-clicking on a map file opens it in the **Map View**.
+ Select a map and press Enter or double-click to open it in the **Map View**.
 For more details, see the **Map View** feature description in the [Left Panel](web-editor-features.md#id2051EA0M0HS) section.
-Double-clicking on a topic file opens it in the [Content editing area](#id2051EB000UI).
+Select a topic and press Enter or double-click to open it in the [Content editing area](#id2051EB000UI).
 Being able to navigate and open a file directly from the Web Editor saves time and increases productivity.

 **Filter Search**